RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 ## The Magic Moment

 A few years ago, I was really influenced by a [talk on YouTube by Alex Schultz](https://youtu.be/URiIsrdplbo?t=719).
 He talks about the idea of a product's **magic moment** -- the moment when things click for the user.
-For example, on Facebook, the magic moment is seeing friends following how their lives progress.
+For example, on Facebook, the magic moment is seeing friends and following how their lives progress.
 A core product goal is to get new users to that moment ASAP so they understand the key product value.

 I needed a magic moment after the induction for my game.
 My friends needed to buy into the "New World" and leave the real world behind.
 This is a key structural moment in the [Hero's Journey](https://en.wikipedia.org/wiki/Hero%27s_journey), when the hero leaves the ordinary world and crosses the threshold.
 I needed my friends cross the first threshold in the game!